New Mexico mourns bank executive killed on Southwest plane

 At Wells Fargo, she was the vice president for community relations and was in charge of managing employee volunteer and board service to nonprofit groups in New Mexico and parts of Texas.
 She also served on numerous boards and oversaw the annual United Way community campaign.

+Mike English, a spokesman for Wells Fargo in New Mexico, said Riordan “was a well-known leader who was loved and respected.
+We extend our deepest sympathies to her family and friends.”

-Mayor Tim Keller said his thoughts and prayers were with Riordan’s family.
+Albuquerque Mayor Tim Keller said his thoughts and prayers were with Riordan’s family.

 “Today, Albuquerque lost a thoughtful leader who has long been part of the fabric of our community,” Keller, a Democrat, said in a statement.